min2ha/ukwa-site/content/target/55343/index.en.md

   "start_date": "2017-06-30T09:00:00Z"
 }

-# Voices 1972-1984: the Manchester based magazine of working class writing

 Online archive of the digitised issues of Voices - the Manchester based magazine of working class writing.
 The archive includes 31 issues from 1972-1984 alongside supporting information and articles.